 What you can do:

-Writing to your local paper and relevant NSW Parliamentarians is probably the most important thing you can do to ensure that your views are heard (see contact details below).
-For more detailed information go to the submissions page.
+Writing to NSW Parliamentarians is probably the most important thing you can do to ensure that your views are heard.

-Cancellation of the current lease processes in the Gardens of Stone State Conservation Area.
+• I am pleased that you have cancelled the current lease processes in the Gardens of Stone State Conservation Area

 Blue Mountains Gazette